Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 One of the most important things here to me is to not create a library that feels _bloated_ with hundreds of options, so I made things as simple as possible.

-The only configuration needed is a `--port` option in the `dotsafe run`, in case it is specified, we spin up a single endpoint server with the nodejs http module.
+The only configuration needed is a `--port` option in the `fatima run`, in case it is specified, we spin up a single endpoint server with the nodejs http module.

 For exposing the endpoint we need tunneling, I considered a function in the config file that would use tunneling libraries like [localtunnel](https://github.com/localtunnel/localtunnel).